mladcepes/tesugen/README.md

 # Tesugen
 ## Version 1.0.0
-### Extendable API tests basic setup generator - Set up  your API test framework easy!
+### Extendable basic API tests setup generator - Setup  your API test framework easy!

 Use tesugen to generate basic extendable API test framework in [Typescript](https://www.typescriptlang.org/) whenever you need it!

 Install tesugen globally on your machine: ```npm install tesugen -g```

-Locate to desired directory and run: ```tesugen-generate``` to generate and set up your API test framework.
+Locate to desired directory and run: ```tesugen-generate``` to generate and setup your API test framework.
-This will guide you to quick setup and you will be all set and ready to go.
+You will be asked to choose your package manager, name your directory and you will be ready to go!

 Setup: